powerapi-ng/powerapi-ng.github.io/pages/powerapi/powerapi_howitworks.md

 ---

 Power meter Architecture
 ==============================

-A power meter is an assembly of two components, a sensor and a formula.
-Used to produce an estimation of the power consumption of a monitored software.
+A power meter is an assembly of two components, a sensor and a formula, used to produce an estimation of the power consumption of a monitored software.

 The sensor collect raw data correlated with the power consumption of the